Arkaprava-Bose/two-qubit-driven-duffing-relaxation/README.md

-# two-qubit-driven-duffing-relaxation# Multiqubit Duffing Dynamics
+# Relaxation of a two qubit system through Duffing Oscillator

 ## Overview